UWrc/UWrc.github.io/docs/compute/checkpoint.md

 When we say a resource is "currently idle," that only means no running jobs are using it at this moment.
 "Idle" does **not** imply that you are guaranteed to receive a resource if you request it!
 Our job scheduler, Slurm, may already have a plan for that resource (by the lab who contributed it, or even by another checkpoint user).
 In other words, "currently idle" doesn't mean "idle in 5 minutes from now".
 :::

 You can request resources from the entire cluster's idle resources (including GPUs, regardless of whether your lab has contributed any).
-You can view currently idle resources, both for your lab's partition and for the whole cluster, using our `hyakalloc` command ([<ins>**further documentation here**</ins>](https://hyak.uw.edu/docs/compute/resource-monitoring#hyakalloc)).
+You can view currently idle resources, both for your lab's partition and for the whole cluster, using our `hyakalloc` command ([**further documentation here**](https://hyak.uw.edu/docs/compute/resource-monitoring#hyakalloc)).

 :::important Checkpoint Throttling
 When the filesystem is under heavy read/write load, we may throttle checkpoint (`ckpt`) jobs to increase storage performance and prioritize general cluster navigation and contributed resources.
 Priority queues are never throttled since our service level agreement is on-demand access of those queues for account members if there are resources available (i.e., not being used by users from the same account).
 While it may appear that the compute nodes are underutilized, the filesystem server is above 90% utilization at these moments and not idle.
 Our IOPS Saver protocol works to balance compute and storage demands, keeping Hyak stable and responsive under I/O heavy workloads.